bytewax/bytewax/docs/guide/concepts/joins.md

 ## Product Joins

-Window operators, because they have a defined close time, also support another join mode.
-The **product join** emits all of the combinations of _all_ of the input values seen on a side.
+Another windowing join mode Bytewax calls the **product join**.
+It emits all of the combinations of _all_ of the input values seen on a side during the window once the window closes.

 For example, if we don't change the join parameters, but update the input in the above dataflow to include multiple values in a window for